nbecker/batch_queue2/README.md

 # batch_queue2

 **batch_queue2** is a simple task queuing system built using Python's `asyncio`.
 It allows you to submit, manage, and track tasks using a lightweight, XML-RPC-based interface.
+It's main purpose is to allow queueing up more tasks to run on the local machine than we can support running simultaneously; either because the number of tasks is more than the number of CPUs or because running all those tasks simultaneously will use too much memory.

 ## Features
 - Submit, list, suspend, resume, and kill tasks using command-line commands.